-Special attention will be paid to risks related to intellectual property, export controls, data security and access, economic competitiveness, national security, and political, civil and human rights, as well as potential impacts on the MIT community, consistency with MIT’s core values, and alignment with MIT’s academic mission.
-As international circumstances change, the list of countries subject to this additional review may be modified.
+Issues considered in the elevated risk process include: US economic competitiveness; US national security; political, civil and human rights; potential impacts on the MIT community, consistency with MIT’s core values, and alignment with MIT’s academic mission; and risk related to intellectual property, export control compliance, and data security and access.
+As international circumstances change, the list of countries or activities subject to this additional review may be modified.

 Communications from Federal Agencies

 We expect federal agencies to release further guidance over the coming months, so be aware that information and requirements might change at any time.
 In the meantime, we encourage faculty and staff to reacquaint themselves with existing policies and procedures.

 - DOD letter to universities and research centers describing their efforts to protect the integrity of the U.S. research enterprise and asking for support in doing so.